Last updated: December 2025

 Disso processes the personal data listed above on the following legal basis:

-We keep your personal data for 3 year after completion of the service, unless Disso is required by law to keep the data longer.
+We keep your personal data for 3 years after completion of the service, unless Disso is required by law to keep the data longer.

 In pursuit of this purpose, we may disclose your personal data to: